NUS-CG3207/lab-manuals/lab2/lab2.md

 *   ALU.v → Shifter.v

 Ensure that the top-level module is set correctly in your project.
 It should be TOP (TOP\_<board>.vhd) for implementation, and test\_Wrapper for simulation.
 It can be set by right-clicking the appropriate file under Design sources (for implementation) and Simulation sources (for simulation) and choosing Set as Top.
+The Wrapper is a convenient testbed to plug your processor (RV) into and simulate it using test\_Wrapper as the testbench - see below for more details on how to modify the test\_Wrapper appropriately.
+The Wrapper provides instruction/data memory and a set of abstract peripherals with easy-to-view signals.
+The abstract peripherals of the Wrapper are converted to real protocol/interfacing signals (e.g., CONSOLE_IN/CONSOLE_OUT of the Wrapper to RX/TX of UART; anode and cathode activation signals of the 7-segment display) by Top_.vhd.
+Writing a testbench to simulate RV directly is unnecessary.

 There are basically 4 files you need to populate / modify  - **PC_Logic.v** , **Decoder.v** , **RV.v** ; **y**ou will also need to paste your code / constant memories into **Wrapper.v** (see the section on RISCV Programming Instructions below).
 A 5th file, **ALU.v** should also be modified to incorporate shifts.